A Spell for Chameleon: Plot summary

-Not only does Bink manage to get the healing elixir, but he also manages to find out that the Storm King has died.
+Not only does Bink get the elixir, but also finds out that the Storm King has died.
 All the officials of Xanth, including the Council of Elders (which includes Bink's father Roland), arrive on the scene.
 The Council captures Trent, heals Chameleon, and offers Trent the kingship if he will marry Iris.
 The Storm King was allowed to remain King well past his prime because there was no suitable successor and by forcing Trent to marry (and presumably produce magician-caliber offspring) the council hopes to prevent that state of affairs from occurring again.
-Trent's first act as King is to get rid of the magical barrier between Xanth and Mundania and grant Bink (and non-magical folk in general including mundanes) the right to stay in Xanth.
-Trent's forces, who consisted of mundanes who wished to immigrate to Xanth, begin to settle in various regions of the magical land.
+Trent's first act as King is to get rid of the barrier between Xanth and Mundania and grant Bink (and non-magical folk in general including mundanes) the right to stay in Xanth.
+Trent's forces, who consisted of mundanes who wished to immigrate to Xanth, begin to settle in the magical land.
 Bink and Chameleon are then married and Trent and Iris take up residence in Castle Roogna.
 Bink and Chameleon obtain a cottage just outside the Castle and Bink is given the title of Official Researcher of Xanth.